 Yes, an exercise bike is great for "toning" your legs, but there are actually two things happening: First, you're strengthening all the muscles of your lower body; and second, you're burning excess fat that hides those sleek, toned-looking muscles.

 The Calories You'll Burn

 When it comes to getting shapelier legs, a big part of the equation is reducing the fat that's surrounding your existing muscles.
 To do that, you have to do exercises that burn calories, which definitely can include riding an exercise bike.
-On average, a 155-pound person will burn about 260 calories in 30 minutes riding a stationary bike at a moderate pace.
-Since you have to create a deficit of 3,500 calories to lose 1 pound, working out on the bike at even that moderate pace will get you there over time.
-Upright bikes tend to help you burn more calories than recumbent bikes, since you're in a more reclined position in the recumbent.
-If you have back pain or other pain, don't let that stop you from choosing the recumbent over the upright, however, since the better choice is the one that you can do longer without pain.
+According to estimates from Harvard Health Publishing, on average, a 155-pound person will burn about 260 calories in 30 minutes riding a stationary bike at a moderate pace.
+Since you have to create a deficit of approximately 3,500 calories to lose 1 pound, working out on the bike at even that moderate pace will get you there over time.

 Ways to Add Intensity

 When your legs work against resistance, they build muscle and help you get stronger and more toned.
 Simply pedaling on your exercise bike will do that, but you can also up the intensity in a few simple ways.
 The first and most obvious is to pedal faster.

 Another way to add intensity is to increase the resistance setting on the bike.
 Most exercise bikes come with a programmable computer that allows you to increase the tension on the pedals by simply pressing the "up" arrows.
 Also try a form of interval training in which the bike automatically moves from an "easy" resistance to a harder one every few minutes, simulating the workout you might get if you were climbing hills.